-The extreme poverty faced by Manemma’s* family led to her facing a lifetime of sexual exploitation and abuse.
-Illiterate and uneducated, Manemma was destitute and in fear of her daughter being forced into the same sex slavery.
+The extreme poverty experienced by Manemma’s* family made her especially vulnerable to exploitation and abuse.
+Illiterate and uneducated, Manemma was destitute and lived in fear of what the future might bring, both for her and her daughter.

 This is why we do what we do.

 *this is a true story but with changed name and representative image to protect the individual.